Class struggle: Plutarch

-Participating in a war among the social classes of Ancient Greece was a dangerous political endeavour.
-In his book Parallel Lives, Plutarch wrote of two Spartan kings, Agis and Cleomenes, who "being desirous to raise the people, and to restore the noble and just form of government, now long fallen into disuse, [they] incurred the hatred of the rich and powerful, who could not endure to be deprived of the selfish enjoyment to which they were accustomed."
+Taking sides in Greece's class conflicts was sometimes dangerous.
+In Parallel Lives, Plutarch wrote of two Spartan kings, Cleomenes and Agis, who both met tragic ends after "being desirous to raise the people, and to restore the noble and just form of government ... [they] incurred the hatred of the rich and powerful, who could not endure to be deprived of the selfish enjoyment to which they were accustomed."

 Patricians versus plebeians in Ancient Rome

-It was similarly difficult for the Romans to maintain peace between the upper class, the patricians, and the lower class, the plebs.
-French Enlightenment philosopher Montesquieu notes that this conflict intensified after the overthrow of the Roman monarchy.
+It was similarly difficult for the Romans to maintain peace between the upper-class patricians and the lower-class plebeians.
+French Enlightenment philosopher Montesquieu stated that this conflict intensified after the overthrow of the Roman monarchy.

-In The Spirit of Laws he lists the four main grievances of the plebs, which were rectified in the years following the deposition of King Tarquin:
+In The Spirit of Laws he lists the four main grievances of the plebeians, which were rectified in the years following the deposition of King Tarquin: